-Don’t think any Malaysians from my generation had not been to an Indian barber in the neighborhood.
+Don’t think any Malaysians from my generation had not been to an Indian barber in the neighbourhood.
+Image (Source)

-My first experience of going to a barber was back in the old neighborhood where the barber was actually the neighbor who lived in the same row of houses as us.
+My first experience of going to a barber was back in the old neighbourhood where the barber was actually the neighbour who lived in the same row of houses like us.
 Being a good friend of my dad, he often cut our hair as short as possible even though we tried our best to get him to cut in the latest styles.

 “Student” does not refer to us students who wanted the haircut but rather students who were learning how to cut hair.
 So effectively we were guinea pigs and we were taking risks – but in the end, we did not have any weird hair cuts because the saloon owner who is also the teacher would keep very close eyes on the cutting done.

 Then later when I started to work – I often drop by the Indian barber in KL and also one of the two barber shops near our rented house.
 All three barbers have long closed when their workers decided to go back to India.

 Then I found another near to my house – a young barber who not only how to cut with the latest styles (he remembers his customers so he knows what we wanted), speaks good Bahasa but also gave a good oil head massages once he is done.
 He had an older assistant who sometimes will come in when he had too many customers waiting.